All Episodes

 He does nothing there.

-And that's the greatest example, and I've said it a million times.
+And I've said it a million times.

-And when you had the people like Gary McCarthy that was in there that couldn't have made a difference, they they went against him as well because his ways, you know, the old Comstat ways in New York and the way Rudy Giuliani set it up over here in New York went worldwide.
+And when you had the people like Gary McCarthy that was in there that could have made a difference, they went against him as well because his ways, you know, the old Comstat ways in New York and the way Rudy Giuliani set it up over here in New York went worldwide.

-Not not just the within our country.
+Not just within our country.

 It went worldwide because it was such a successful program.

-I was on the air at the time, a local radio host here in New York, and I'm telling you, it was like Rudy Giuliani pulling teeth, called every name in the book, and he ends up taking the murder rate from you know nearly 3,000 down to 500 and saving lives by by good policing.
+And I'm telling you, it was like Rudy Giuliani pulling teeth, called every name in the book, and he ends up taking the murder rate from nearly 3,000 down to 500 and saving lives by good policing.

 Listen, I have to run.